pathmodel/pathmodel/README.rst

 Commands
 ########

 Article data are stored in PathModel code.
-So they can be used with the 'test' command, to run the prediction:
+By calling the 'test' command, you can reproduce PathModel article experience.
+First run the inference on the sterol and MAA pathways:

 .. code:: sh